2010 Colorado elections

-Elections were held in Colorado on Tuesday, November 2, 2010.
+A general election was held in the U.S. state of Colorado on November 2, 2010.
+All of Colorado's executive officers were up for election as well as a United States Senate seat and all of Colorado's seven seats in the United States House of Representatives.
 Primary elections were held on August 10, 2010.

 Federal

 United States Senate

-Incumbent Senator and Democratic nominee Michael Bennet defeated Republican nominee Ken Buck in the General election.
+Incumbent Senator and Democratic nominee Michael Bennet defeated Republican nominee Ken Buck in the general election.

 United States House

 All seven Colorado seats in the United States House of Representatives were up for election in 2010.